 I ditched the salami from the recipe, which apparently has no place on pizza in Palermo, I emphasised the onions as that was the starting point for my pizza, instead of just cooking them into the tomato sauce, and cooked it in a round dish.
 Sicilian or not, thicker or thinner, you still (well, I do) want your pizza crust to be lovely and crisp underneath, and at home conditions a preheated cast iron skillet carrying the pizza into red-hot oven or grill does the trick of the wood burning oven.

 It is so good that Naples might have a reason to worry.
 The onions, the bit of spiciness, cheese perversely sat underneath the sauce, a whiff of oregano from the dough base, all makes it supremely satisfactory.
 You might think the topping is scant but the universal truth is that with pizza, less is more.
 Unless you’re a Hawaiian.

-sicilian-style pizzaServings: makes 2 large pizzasTime: 30 minutes plus making pizza dough 3 hours earlier
+sicilian-style pizzaServings: makes 2 large pizzasTime: 3 hours 30 minutes

 - For the pizza dough:

 - 5g fresh or ½ tsp instant yeast

 - 1 tsp olive oil

 - 150g Italian 00 flour

 - 150g strong bread flour

 - 1 tsp fine salt